MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-troubleshoot.md

 ### AADSTS90094: The grant requires admin permission

 **_Symptoms:_**</br>
-When a non-admin user attempts to sign-in to an application for the first and grant consent she gets the following error:
+When a non-admin user attempts to sign in to an application for the first and grant consent she gets the following error:
 * ConsentTest needs permission to access resources in your organization that only an admin can grant.
 Please ask an admin to grant permission to this app before you can use it.
 * AADSTS90094: The grant requires admin permission.